linka-cloud/d2vm/README.md

 ```

-When building the vm image, *d2vm* will create a root password, so there is no need to configure it now.

 Build the vm image:

 The *build* command take most of its flags and arguments from the *docker build* command.